Taxation of employment related shares

 Unapproved share schemes

 Employers do not need approval from Revenue for unapproved share schemes.
+This section explains the taxation of shares awarded through unapproved share schemes.

-If your employer gives you shares free of charge or at a discounted price this is a taxable benefit.
+If your employer gives you shares free of charge, or at a discounted price, this is a taxable benefit.
 You must pay Income Tax, Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on shares or options granted under unapproved schemes.

 Your employer will make the necessary deductions from share awards through payroll and pay the tax directly to the Collector-General.

-Unapproved share options
+Unapproved share options prior to 1 January 2024

 Approved share schemes